Modern Artist Press looks to expand and explode the definition of a modern artist by publishing literary fiction.

 About the Press: In Western art history, “modern art” refers to new and innovative work created by white European and American men and a handful of women between 1860 and 1970.

-Modern Artist Press looks to expand and explode the definition of a modern artist by publishing works of literary fiction.
-Founded in 2023, and based in Northern Virginia, Modern Artist Press is a small, woman-owned independent press.
+Modern Artist Press looks to expand and explode the definition of a modern artist by publishing literary fiction, including novels and short story collections.
+Founded in 2023, and based in Northern Virginia, Modern Artist Press is a new woman-owned independent press.

-We are committed to amplifying the work of writers and artists who are women, non-binary; Black, Indigenous, Latina/o/x, Arab, Asian; LGBTQ+; neurodivergent, disabled; multinational, multicultural, multidisciplinary; and those defining and redefining their identities.
-We also welcome suggestions for collaborative projects.
+The press is committed to amplifying the work of writers and artists who are women, nonbinary; Black, Indigenous, Latina/o/x, Arab, Asian; LGBTQ+; neurodivergent, disabled; multinational, multicultural, multidisciplinary; and those defining and redefining their identities.

 Modern Artist Press looks forward to publishing the art of today’s modern artists.